dave1b/TSM_AdvDeLearn/04_week/Reinforcement_Learning.md

 Policy iteration alternates between two main steps:

-- Policy Evaluation: Given a policy ππ, estimate the value function VπVπ that describes the expected return starting from each state and following ππ.
+- Policy Evaluation: Given a policy $π$, estimate the value function $Vπ$ that describes the expected return starting from each state and following $π$.
 - Policy Improvement: Use the value function VπVπ to improve the policy.
-The new policy π′π′ is determined by acting greedily with respect to the current value function, meaning that in each state, the agent chooses the action that maximizes the expected return.
+The new policy $π$ is determined by acting greedily with respect to the current value function, meaning that in each state, the agent chooses the action that maximizes the expected return.

 ### Temporal Difference Learning
 TD learning allows an agent to update value estimates not only based on the reward at the end of an episode (like in Monte Carlo methods) but after every step, using the reward observed and the estimate of the next state’s value.

 ### SARSA
-SARSA (State-Action-Reward-State-Action) is used to learn an optimal policy for a Markov Decision Process (MDP) through direct interaction with the environment.
+On-policy algorithm that uses $\epsilon$-greedy strategy SARSA (State-Action-Reward-State-Action) is used to learn an optimal policy for a Markov Decision Process (MDP) through direct interaction with the environment.

 SARSA works by updating the action-value function \( Q(s, a) \) using the following update rule: